Paul Goddard, Risk and Assurance Partner at Scrutton Bland helps to define corporate culture, and explains where an assurance provider can assist.

 ”.
 The term itself can be off-putting for some.
 An organisation’s culture develops organically over time and is influenced by external factors and pressures as well as the ways that internal systems, processes and roles inter-relate.
 Problems can occur when that interaction between external drivers, aspects of the organisation’s internal system, including incentives and individual behaviours become significantly misaligned.
 So perhaps the question to ask is: what can be done to improve the control environment at the point of interaction between these elements?

 An effective reporting culture depends on, among other things, how the organisation handles blame and punishment.
 A ‘no-blame’ culture is not usually feasible nor desirable.
-Most business leaders will require some level of accountability when a mishap occurs, but they also want to ensure staff aren’t scapegoated for things that were not their fault.
+Most business leaders will require some level of accountability when an incident occurs, but they also want to ensure staff aren’t scapegoated for things that were not their fault.
 In an environment where the culture includes accountability, the culpability line is more clearly drawn and is therefore not the same as a ‘no-blame’ culture.

 The importance of culture is readily apparent when things go wrong.
 When two or more organisations merge, distinct cultures collide and employees can receive mixed signals, until the point when the new management team takes the time to carefully diagnose and redefine the many business processes throughout the organisation.